THE MOST IMPORTANT skill a tech can have

-#3 – this is the big one.
+#3 – This is the big one.
 This is the one that I am confident is the trait that made him who he was.
-He was humble, willing to wrong and willing to learn.
+He was humble, willing to be wrong and willing to learn.

 Let that sink in a minute…